qayshp/treehugger/docs/01/b.markdown

 Because our end goal is to get Scala source code, we reverse the flow of `scalac` to generate the code starting from AST.

-Scala 2.10 adds Reflection API, which allows the user peak into AST for a given code.
+Scala 2.10 adds Reflection API, which allows the user peek into AST for a given code.
 It also includes code that turns AST into Scala source code.
 All we need now is to generate an AST.

 As part of `scalac`, there's also a trait called [TreeDSL][1], which can describe AST in code-like way.
 With both combined seems as though we have everything we need.